Install HANA on SAP HANA on Azure (Large Instances)

 Out of that directory, start:

-At this point, you progress through a sequence of screens in which you provide the data for the installation.
-In this example, we are installing the SAP HANA database server and the SAP HANA client components.
-Therefore, our selection is SAP HANA Database.
+Now you'll progress through a sequence of screens in which you provide the data for the installation.
+In this example, we're installing the SAP HANA database server and the SAP HANA client components.
+So our selection is SAP HANA Database.

-Next, select among several additional components that you can install.
+Select among several other components that you can install.

-Here, we choose the SAP HANA Client and the SAP HANA Studio.
-We also install a scale-up instance.
-Then choose Single-Host System.
+Choose the SAP HANA Client and the SAP HANA Studio.
+Also install a scale-up instance.
+Then select Single-Host System.

 As HANA System ID (SID), you must provide the same SID as you provided Microsoft when you ordered the HANA Large Instance deployment.
 Choosing a different SID causes the installation to fail, due to access permission problems on the different volumes.